Click above for larger graphic. • Original image • Index of Scripture Graphics and posts by Scripture reference

 How may a person of faith be found on that Day “without spot or blemish”?
 Even more, how may one be certain that their life is so blameless that they are at peace with God?
 If you imagine that these things happen because of things you do, you will never have peace because you will always have a little (or a lot) more to do.
 If you think this perfect status with God is achieved by you overcoming your sins, then, sinner, you will never be spotless.
 Nevertheless, in whatever state of life you find yourself, whatever vocation you are following, you are in the perfect place to enjoy God’s grace—and to grow in his grace.
 His grace.
 His.

-Wherever you are today—in prison or a factory, a field or another kind of lot, an office or a classroom, a home or a hospital—you are in a place to grow in his grace, that through faith (Eph 2:8–9), freely provides you with the forgiveness of sins and salvation.
+Wherever you are today—in prison or a factory, a field or another kind of lot, an office or a classroom, a home or a hospital—you are in a place to grow in his grace — freely provided to you with the forgiveness of sins and salvation, through faith in Christ alone (Eph 2:8–9).
 Be diligent to fear and love God above all things, and trust him with your salvation.
 He has more than enough merit to share with you.